Jnewf/CrashAnalysis/README.md

 - The SUMO development team for providing a powerful traffic simulation software.
 - The contributors to the TraCI Python library for enabling interaction with SUMO simulations.

+## Installing SUMO on macOS
+- Install Homebrew: If not already installed, use /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" in the terminal.
+- Install XQuartz: Required for SUMO's GUI, install with brew install --cask xquartz and restart your machine.
+- Tap SUMO Repository: Add the SUMO tap via brew tap dlr-ts/sumo.
+- Install SUMO: Finally, install SUMO using brew install sumo.
+- Set SUMO_HOME: Determine the installation path using brew info sumo, then add export SUMO_HOME=/path/to/sumo to your shell configuration file.
+- Testing the GUI: After installation, launch XQuartz and in the XQuartz terminal, test SUMO's GUI by running sumo-gui.
+This should open the SUMO GUI, confirming the installation is successful.
+If you encounter display issues, ensure XQuartz is running and try logging out and back in.

+For more detailed steps, refer to the Homebrew SUMO repository.